ScareTOUR

 The Summoning is the final attraction and takes the format of a staged seance, with a few surprises along the way.
 We particularly enjoyed the actor playing the main paranormal investigator, as he had a great rapport with the audience and was able to hold his own with some of the cheeky teenagers we had in with us.
 Although the scares are nothing original, the sudden appearances were all timed perfectly with the lighting, and provided some good jumps.

 All in we had a great time at Terror Mountain, and had a number of good scares across the site.
 Our only criticism would be that due to the batching and logistics of each attraction, there can be some pretty long waits.
 It probably didn't help that it was an icy cold night, so not the best temperature to be standing on the side of a mountain queuing.
 Fortunately there is a nice cafe serving hot drinks and a BBQ serving burgers where you can get some warming food and drink.
-Just be careful of the roaming clown - he has a bit of getting everywhere!
+Just be careful of the roaming clown - he has a habit of getting everywhere!

 Terrifying